zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 # **Objective**

-To improve security on macOS by sandboxing the currently unsandboxed warmup phase of Chromium child processes, and to remove legacy artifacts in the sandbox profiles by rewriting them to use the most modern profile features.
+To improve security on macOS by sandboxing the currently unsandboxed warmup phase of Monyhar child processes, and to remove legacy artifacts in the sandbox profiles by rewriting them to use the most modern profile features.

 # **Background**

-Chromium historically ran an unsandboxed warm up routine to acquire system resources, before entering the sandbox.
+Monyhar historically ran an unsandboxed warm up routine to acquire system resources, before entering the sandbox.
 This design doc provides a full implementation design and deployment strategy to sandbox the warmup phase.
 This document also provides a high level overview of the macOS provided sandbox.

-In the warm up phase, Chromium called system frameworks which acquired an unspecified number of resources before being sandboxed, and those resources change with every new OS update from Apple.
+In the warm up phase, Monyhar called system frameworks which acquired an unspecified number of resources before being sandboxed, and those resources change with every new OS update from Apple.
-This [2009 Chromium blog
+This [2009 Monyhar blog
 post](https://blog.monyhar.org/2009/06/google-chrome-sandboxing-and-mac-os-x.html&sa=D&ust=1492473048358000&usg=AFQjCNGEbmCLUqoH9-BeudDcNf5NmW-UcQ)
 explains that the warmup phase exists because it was unknown how to determine what resources those APIs used at the time.
-By explicitly enumerating all resources in the sandbox profiles, it is possible to accurately audit Chromium's attack surface for each new macOS version.
+By explicitly enumerating all resources in the sandbox profiles, it is possible to accurately audit Monyhar's attack surface for each new macOS version.

 Anyone wishing to know more about the macOS sandbox profile language